 In relation to Transport for NSW (TfNSW) land holdings, following consultation with TfNSW, Council has been advised that asbestos contamination on the site may have resulted in cross contamination of the adjacent Sydney Trains Carlingford Line Corridor.
-TfNSW has requested that the proponent should commit to comprehensive sampling and, if required, remediation of asbestos contamination along that section of the Carlingford Line fronting the development.
-Refer to the TfNSW's response dated 12 February 2015 at Attachment 3.
+TfNSW has requested that the proponent should apply a precautionary principles by committing to comprehensive sampling and, if required, remediation of asbestos contamination along that section of the Carlingford Line fronting the development.
+Refer to the TfNSW's responses dated 12 February 2015 (Appendix 9b) and 17 April 2014 noting a request by Sydney Trains be consulted before any asbestos sampling or removal (Appendix 9c).

-5.3 SEPP 65 - Design Quality of Residential Flat Development
+SEPP 65 - Design Quality of Residential Flat Development